Powell Family Cooking

 • Using a knife or pizza cutter, gently score about ½ inch all the way around the edge of the pastry to create a border.
 Sprinkle the shredded Gruyere cheese evenly in the center, leaving the border clean.

 • Wipe mushrooms clean.
 Heat olive oil and butter in a frying pan over medium heat.
-Add minced garlic and sauté for about 1 minute until fragrant.
+Add mushrooms, salt, and black pepper.
+Sauté until mushrooms are softened and most of the liquid has evaporated, about 8-10 minutes.
+Add minced garlic and sauté for 30 seconds until fragrant.

 • Bake in the preheated oven for 20-25 minutes, or until the pastry is golden brown and puffed.
 Remove from the oven and top with fresh thyme sprigs.